 Since version 2.1 trunction is done internally in the Python script, before that it was done in a custom C porgram truncater, that was installed to '/usr/lib/ponysay/truncater'.
 It recognised UTF-8 ANSI escape sequences, including OSI P and CSI m, which is essential for the truncation to be correct.
 It also expands tabs to every eighth column and resets the background colour when needed, and writes ANSI escape sequences that are on the left side of the truncation.
 The truncater stops CSI sequences on the first ASCII letter ([a-zA-Z]), but also stops escape sequences after the first character after the initial escape if it is not either [(CSI) or] (OSI).
-In the previus, C, program it supported UTF-8 by assumming that bytes do not match 10xxxxxx and only those bytes were visible.
+In the previous, C, program it supported UTF-8 by assumming that bytes do not match 10xxxxxx and only those bytes were visible.
 This now fixed internally in Python, but has also been improved to exclude combining characters from the set of visible characters.
+Another difference is that the background colours are not reset, instead ASNI colours after the truncation point are still printed.